pragdave/pragdave.github.io/source/_posts/2014-10-05-thinking-in-transforms-handling-options.markdown

 One thing I'm discovering is that transforming data is easier to think about than maintaining state.
-I bumped into an interesting case of this idea when adding option handling to a library I was writting.
+I bumped into an interesting case of this idea when adding option handling to a library I was writing.

 ## DirWalker—Some Background